alan-turing-institute/clean-air-infrastructure/README.md

 - `Terraform` (for configuring the Azure infrastructure)
 - the `Travis Continuous Integration (CI) CLI` (for setting up automatic deployments)
 - `Docker` (For building and testing images locally)
+-  `psql` (command-line tool for interacting with db.
+Not critical but can be useful)

 ## Azure Account